501A-gh/cubic-bezier-input/README.md

 # Cubic Bezier Input

-Easy to style and highly composable cubic bezier input.
+An unstyled and highly composable cubic bezier input.

+You can view the live demo [here](https://cubic-bezier-input.vercel.app)

 ## Installation